jstz-dev/jstz/docs/examples.md

 For more information about FA2 tokens, see [FA2 tokens](https://docs.tezos.com/architecture/tokens/FA2) on docs.tezos.com.

-### URL shortener

-The [`url_shortener`](https://github.com/jstz-dev/jstz/tree/main/examples/url_shortener) smart function stores long URLs with a shortcode and returns the full URL when you send the shortcode.

 ### Other examples

 Many other example smart functions are available in the `examples` folder to illustrate different things that you can do with Jstz: